elemel/fungeoneer/docs/chapters/07/rose-of-eight-winds.md

 {% assign problem = site.data.problems.rose_of_eight_winds %}

 You have entered the seventh dungeon.
 You stand at the bottom of the staircase where you entered, facing east.
-A skeleton is slumped against the staircase.
+Amid scattered rubble and debris, a skeleton is slumped against the staircase.
 A glimmer on its bony fist catches your eye: a ring of revolution.
 You cautiously retrieve the ring, claiming it as register R.

 The ring tracks your rotation in octants (increments of 45 degrees), starting at zero for east.
 Turning left (counter-clockwise) decreases the rotation, while turning right (clockwise) increases it.
 The rotation does not reset after a full revolution of eight octants, instead extending arbitrarily high or low.